 Image used under license from Shutterstock.com

 If you trust a farmer with recruiting, you are doomed to repeat past practices and duplicate past failures.
 New business sales, and recruiting, is a hunter’s game.
-Your recruiting unit needs to be staffed with go-getters who have a history of high self-initiated activity, an innovative mindset, and well developed social skills.
-We will look more closely at the “right people” in our next post, The Ideal Recruiter Personality Profiles, and instead focus on the organizational and structural requirements of an effective recruiting unit.
+You need to staff your recruiting unit with go-getters who have a history of high self-initiated activity, an innovative mindset, and well developed social skills.
+We will look more closely at the “right people” in our next post, Identifying and Selecting Law Enforcement Recruiters, and instead focus on the organizational and structural requirements of an effective recruiting unit.

 “Putting the right person in the right position decreases turnover and increases productivity.”